SANTOSH-KUMAR-101/100_days_of_code_challenge/README.md

 # 100_days_of_code_challenge
 This repository consists of various theories, projects and codes that are covered under my "100 Days of Code Challenge "

+# Day 05: Topics Covered:

+Debugger Statement,
+What is Object,
+Property,
+Category of Object,
+Creating Objects,
+Querying and Setting Properties,
+Deleting properties

 ## Day 04: Topic Covered:
 for/in loop,